SeleniumHQ/seleniumhq.github.io/docs_source_files/content/getting_started/quick.en.md

 ## Grid

+Selenium Grid allows you to run test cases in different machines across different platforms.
+The control of triggering the test cases is on the local end, and when the test cases are triggered, they are automatically executed by the remote end.

-Soon after the development of WebDriver tests, you may face a need of running your tests on multiple browser and operating system combinations.
+After the development of the WebDriver tests, you may face the need of running your tests on multiple browser and operating system combinations.
-This is where _[Grid]({{< ref "/grid/_index.md" >}})_ comes to the rescue.
+This is where _[Grid]({{< ref "/grid/_index.md" >}})_ comes into the picture.